unlp-workshop/unlp-2025-shared-task/README.md

 Join the discussions in Discord via https://discord.gg/DYNnWaZD4a.

+### Papers and Presentations
-- Shared Task Papers: you can find the papers for the Shared Task in the [UNLP 2025 Proceedings](https://aclanthology.org/volumes/2025.unlp-1/).
+- Shared Task papers: you can find the published papers for the Shared Task in the [UNLP 2025 Proceedings](https://aclanthology.org/volumes/2025.unlp-1/).
-- Shared Task Presentations: watch the recorded presentations from the UNLP 2025 Shared Task [here](https://www.youtube.com/playlist?list=PLr1w0qwTp9lCc4dn1B6oCd3FsJ-cxbBfP).
+- Shared Task presentations: watch the recorded presentations from the UNLP 2025 Shared Task [here](https://www.youtube.com/playlist?list=PLr1w0qwTp9lCc4dn1B6oCd3FsJ-cxbBfP).

 ## Task Description